Bunka Knife Sheath: What You Need to Know for Selection?

-A Bunka knife sheath isn't just blade protection—it's a Japanese tradition called "saya" that preserves your knife's sharp edge and unique geometry.
-Your Bunka knife deserves proper care.
-Its flat edge and angled tip require specialized protection.
+A Bunka knife sheath isn't just blade protection, it's a Japanese tradition called "saya" that preserves your knife's sharp edge and unique geometry.
 A quality sheath prevents damage, maintains sharpness, and ensures safe storage.
 This guide helps you understand, select, and care for your Bunka knife sheath.
 You'll learn about materials, proper fit, and maintenance.

 1. How Is a Bunka Knife Sheath Different from Regular Knife Sheaths?